measuring sap flow in small stems, branches and petioles

 measuring stems or branches greater than 10mm in diameter

-Stems greater than 10mm in diameter can be measured with the SF-3 sap flow sensor (Figure 4).
-The SF-3 is a three-needle sensor where, like the SF-4 and SF-5 sensors, there is a heater element in the middle needle and temperature sensors in the top and bottom needles.
+Stems greater than 10mm in diameter can be measured with the Implexx Sap Flow Sensor (Figure 4).
+The Implexx Sap Flow Sensor is a three-needle sensor where, like the SF-4 and SF-5 sensors, there is a heater element in the middle needle and temperature sensors in the top and bottom needles.

-The drill guide to install the SF-3 sensor can be attached to the stem by cable ties (Figure 5).
+The drill guide to install the Implexx Sap Flow Sensor can be attached to the stem by cable ties (Figure 5).
 It is critical to ensure that the holes are aligned with the centre of the stem.

-The SF-3 needles are 35mm in length with temperature sensors located at 5mm, 17.5mm and 30mm from the tip of the needles (Figure 4).
+The Implexx Sap Flow Sensor needles are 30mm in length with temperature sensors located at 10 mm and 20 mm from the tip of the needles.

 Known as the outer, middle and inner measurement points, respectively, any one of these points can be used to measure sap flow in a small stem (Figure 6).

 Insulating the sensor from external heat and solar radiation is critical for accurate measurements.

 We recommend wrapping an insulating material, such as that used in buildings, around the sensor and then wrapping aluminium foil around the insulating material (Figure 7).

 Figure 8 is example data from a 1.5m tall Sydney Blue Gum (Eucalyptus saligna) sapling.